langenhagen/blog/README.md

 become shortcomings for complex projects rather than using another, probably safer and simpler language ecosystem.
 However, the large amount of available and applicable tools may impose a lot of extra research on Python developers to make up for the freedom of dynamic typing and interpreted, i.e. uncompiled code.
-Complex Pyton-based projects can become quite inaccessible and I know that people rarely benefit from Python's dynamic typing.
+Complex Python-based projects can become quite inaccessible and I know that people rarely benefit from Python's dynamic typing.
 I see that Python has several immediate, convenient benefits, e.g. the concise syntax or the need to import symbols explicitly.
 The only large benefit I see when using Python is its enormous amount of available open source packages.